sofa-framework/doc/components/engine/select/selectconnectedlabelsroi.md

 <!-- generate_doc -->
 # SelectConnectedLabelsROI

-Select a subset of points or cells labeled from different sources, that are connected given a list of connection pairs
+Select a subset of points or cells labeled from different sources, that are connected given a list of connection pairs.

 Templates: